SuperCh-SE-NCSU/ProjectScraping/README.md

 Our goal is to offer a mailing service to people who are looking at craigslist for used car, providing a craigslist link to the car that they have expressed their interests in from our subscribing website and the kbb price for the specific car.

 ### Background
 *A lot of people look at craigslist for an ideal used car that they are planing to buy or are just interested in.
+Normally when people look at the car price that listed on a craigslist page, they want to know if the car is worth the price listed.
+For people who are not car experters, they usually go to kbb to check the average price with the same specified conditions that are listed on craigslist.
+It's usually true that people will look through lots of cars on craigslist and check their kbb price time and time again.
+It could takes several days, or several weeks before they find their ideal car.
+Sometimes, a good car is just posted to craigslist, which is exactly the car you want.
+But you are busy with your work or being tangled with some personal thins and forget to check craigslist, you may miss the car.
+If there is some service that can email
 ### Methods

 ### Result